jmuspratt/photobox/README.md

 ## Building for production

-1. Run `npm run build` to generate the site.
+1. Run `npm run build` to generate the site pages and optimized images.
-2. To build the site files the above _and_ process videos, run `npm run build-all`.
+2. To build the site files _and_ process videos, run `npm run build-all`.
+3. Upload the contents of `_dist` to your site.